Weekly Sea Surface Temperature Patterns from NOAA

 Power Spectrum

-The power spectrum is the real component of the wavelet_coeffs.
-We can find this value by squaring the absolute value of the wavelet_coeffs
+The power spectrum is the real component of the wavelet coefficients.
+We can find this value by squaring the absolute value of the wavelet_coeffs to return the magnitude of the real component to make a better graph.

 power = np.power((abs(wavelet_coeffs)), 2)